mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 - Preserve customer information when redirected from Google Maps
 - Support direct reservation creation from Google Maps deep links

-**FR-RSVP-052a:** The system must support Google Maps Reserve API configuration:
+**FR-RSVP-052a:** The system must support Reserve with Google API configuration:

-- Store admins can enable/disable Google Maps integration
+- Store admins can enable/disable Reserve with Google integration
+- Connect store's Google Business Profile to the reservation system
-- Configure Google Maps API credentials
+- Configure Reserve with Google API credentials and authentication
-- Set up store location and business information for Google Maps
+- Set up store location and business information for Reserve with Google
-- Map store facilities to Google Maps reservation slots
+- Map store facilities to Reserve with Google reservation slots
+- Verify connection status and integration health

-**FR-RSVP-052b:** The system must handle Google Maps reservation webhooks:
+**FR-RSVP-052b:** The system must handle Reserve with Google reservation webhooks:

-- Receive reservation creation notifications from Google Maps
+- Receive reservation creation notifications from Reserve with Google
-- Receive reservation update notifications from Google Maps
+- Receive reservation update notifications from Reserve with Google
-- Receive reservation cancellation notifications from Google Maps
+- Receive reservation cancellation notifications from Reserve with Google
-- Process and validate webhook payloads from Google Maps
+- Process and validate webhook payloads from Reserve with Google
-- Update local reservation records based on Google Maps events
+- Update local reservation records based on Reserve with Google events
+- Handle webhook authentication and security

-**FR-RSVP-052c:** The system must display Google Maps integration status:
+**FR-RSVP-052c:** The system must display Reserve with Google integration status:

-- Show whether Google Maps integration is enabled
+- Show whether Reserve with Google integration is enabled
+- Display connection status with Google Business Profile
 - Display sync status (active, error, disconnected)
 - Show last successful sync timestamp
 - Provide error messages if sync fails
+- Display integration health metrics

 #### 3.9.2 LINE Integration